jean553/Memoris/README.md

 The objective is to move a pin from one departure to a destination on an invisible map.
 This map is only visualized by the player a few instant before the game start.
 The gameplay has to be rich in action, bonus, malus, time constraint... etc...

+The game must contains music, be original, the actions and events must be complex and funny enough to make the game a little bit crazy. :)